-With the exception of ethanol and Tricaine methanesulfonate (commonly known as MS-222), potentially hazardous chemicals are not routinely used or stored in the aquatic vertebrate facility.
+With the exception of 70% ethanol and Tricaine methanesulfonate (aka, MS-222), potentially hazardous chemicals are not routinely used or stored in the aquatic vertebrate facility.
 Nonetheless, fumes from hazardous chemicals used outside of WSB may be drawn into the facility via the building ventilation system.
-Obvious examples include sealants, adhesives or solvents used in building construction and renovation projects.
+Obvious examples include sealants, adhesives or solvents used in building construction/renovation projects.